ohle/todotxt-more/README.md

 Similarly, there is a `weeksummary` and `monthsummary` that aggregates per week/month.
 You may add the `-all` parameter to see individual tasks again (rather than just contexts and projects).

+### Calendar

+There is a fair degree of overlap between todo lists and calendars, even though they are distinct perspectives on your time planning.
+Todo.txt traditionally caters towards todo lists  and not calendars, due dates are not in the initial design but can be easily using a `due` attribute, as many other implementations also do.
+Todo.txt-more follows this convention and takes `due` dates into account when sorting (`relsort`) and highlighting.

+This opens up the road to expressing calendar items in `todo.txt`.
+The `cal` extension allows importing iCalendar (ics) format via `todo.sh cal import`.

+Similarly, you can export todo items to iCalendar format using `todo.sh cal export`.

 ### Further usage

 Once installed, see `todo.sh help` for complete usage information: